truemail-rb/truemail-rb.github.io/docs/truemail-gem/validations-layers.md

 ## Whitelist/Blacklist check

 Whitelist/Blacklist check is zero validation level.
-You can define white and black list domains.
-It means that validation of email which contains whitelisted domain always will return `true`, and for blacklisted domain will return `false`.
+You can define white and black list emails/domains.
+It means that validation of email which contains whitelisted email or domain always will return `true`, and for blacklisted email or domain will return `false`.
+It can be used as a part of SEA ([spam email address](https://en.wikipedia.org/wiki/Email_spam)) validations.

 Please note, other validations will not processed even if it was defined in `validation_type_for`.